parklab-snu/parklab-snu.github.io/content/join/_index.md

 ## Undergraduate students

-If you are interested in joining our lab as an undergraduate intern, please send me your CV (if you have one), transcript, and a brief description of your research interests (either Korean or English).
+If you are interested in joining our lab as an undergraduate intern, please send me your CV, transcript, and a brief description of your research interests (either Korean or English).